svyatogor/resty-lua-jwt/README.md

 ===========

 The intention of this repo is to provide an "out of the box" solution for authenticating against keys stored in Redis cache.
-To run it in a docker dontainer:
+To run it in a docker container:

 ```
 docker run --name redis redis